 By Yeganeh Torbati and Jeff Mason

 "Make no mistake: Americans may feel effects from this emergency," Homeland Security Secretary Kirstjen Nielsen said in a statement.
-Nielsen said the personnel shift would lead to commercial delays and longer wait times at crossing points.

 It is not clear how shutting down ports of entry would deter asylum seekers, as they are legally able to request help as soon as they set foot on U.S. soil.